the-nick-of-time/DnD/README.txt

 	1.1.1: Character Creator
+	This program will write a file called "*the name of your character*.ini" that contains all the information necessary to construct your character.

 	Fill out the fields on the left and in the abilities section.
 These are largely self-explanatory.
 Class accepts the names of the classes in the Player's Handbook as well as "multiclass".
 This option is only used to determine the spell slots available to you, so if none of these options directly apply to you (Eldritch Knight maybe?
 I've never played one) use an equivalent class like Paladin.

 	Next, fill out weapon and spell creation sections.
 Leave sections blank to use default values.

-	Name: is just that
+	Name: The name of the weapon or spell (not case-sensitive)

 	Damage Dice: base damage done by the attack, like 1d4 or 2d10+6

-	Ability used: str, dex, con, int, wis, or cha, the ability used with this attack (often class-dependent, but you need to put it in)
+	Ability used: str, dex, con, int, wis, or cha, the ability used with this attack (often class-dependent, but you need to put it in here)

 	Attacks per Action: how many individual attacks are done with every attack action that you take.
 For instance, the spell Scorching Ray has a 3 for this entry.
 For AoE spells, you probably just want to put as many targets as could reasonably be hit by it.
 You can always just roll extra to make up the difference.

 	Magic Bonus (Weapon): A magic bonus to be added to attack and damage rolls.